-We use numerical simulation, experiment and analysis to investigate the fundamental behaviour of mixing and entrainment in buoyancy and shock-driven and stratified flows.
+We use numerical simulation, experiment and analysis to investigate the fundamental behaviour of mixing and entrainment in buoyancy, shock-driven, stratified flows and two-phase flows.

 This research leads to the development of predictive tools, both numerical and analytical, that are used in the design of associated devices and in the management of rivers and other water bodies.